top of page

 In the issues from the thirties, Herge is a raw and inexperienced author.
 A protagonist in the first, Tintin in the Land of the Soviets (1930), isn’t surprised to an exploded train, though he was supposed to hear a blast if a bomb activated in a parallel coupe.
 Tintin remains in a misunderstanding and thinks that must leave with his dog Snowy at this station.
 There comes a German policeman who arrests him, a person who looks as a victim instead of a criminal.
 A lead hero is only getting accused in a police station in that he exploded the train and made hundreds of its passengers to disappear and just thrown into a prison.
 Then he simply escapes when a guard opens a cell, and Tintin beats a law enforcer till making him consciousness behind the scenes.
 I hadn’t great hopes to that writing.
 Herge rejected that comic book too.

 Nevertheless, Tintin in the Congo (1931) didn’t improve and it was steeped in surrealism, which would be reasonable if it was happening akin to Tom & Jerry.
-Why didn’t Tintin use a mosquito net for Snowy, who was beaten by these insects despite he had it?
+Why didn’t Tintin who had a mosquito net and didn’t use it for Snowy, who was beaten by these insects?
 Why did world rival reporters want to bribe Tintin though he was going on a usual hunt?
 Extreme situations in which the Belgian reporter gets trapped come from nowhere: he initially has one cartridge in his gun and he was almost killed if not monkeys wouldn’t start to throw coconuts, copying Tintin’s that committed before act.
-Accident after accident, and the next one can be already after end of the previous.
+Accident after accident, and the next one can already follow after the end of the previous.
 Herge didn’t know about animals’ behavior, as Tintin kills fifteen antelopes at one spot whereas he always believed that he was shooting at the same one.
-One monkey kidnaps Snowy, and Tintin’s solution was in slaying of other primate to use this animal’s skin as a costume despite its inside isn’t empty in actuality.
-He meets with a first monkey and exchanges his hat on Snowy, then he takes a headdress from a top of that creature and doesn’t want to give a gun that a beast asks.
+Some monkey kidnaps Snowy, and Tintin’s solution was in slaying of other primate to use this animal’s skin as a costume despite its inside isn’t empty in actuality.
+He meets with a first monkey and exchanges his hat for Snowy, then he takes a headdress from a top of that creature and doesn’t want to give a gun that a beast asks for.
 That ends in grabbing each other, and Tintin knockouts his adversary.
-Some pages after that, the protagonist drives a car that makes a stuck on rails but a coming train derailed and lies on the ground after colliding with an automobile that stays on the position.
-I could accept that reading.
-I moved on many pages forward for see that Snowy compresses lion’s tail with his teeth, which piece tears away when he hits the ground on a way of beast’s running.
-The lion meets with villagers of Congo who he could attack but the next picture shows he is captured on leash.
+Some pages after that, the protagonist drives a car that gets stuck on rails, but a coming train derails and lies on the ground after colliding with an automobile, which stays on the same position and undamaged.
+I couldn’t accept that reading.
+I moved on many pages forward for see that Snowy compresses a lion’s tail with his teeth, which piece tears away when he hits the ground on a way of a beast’s running.
+The lion meets with villagers of the Congo whom he could attack, but the next picture shows he is captured on a leash.

-Scriptwriting didn’t improve.
-Herge never make studying of subject or simple things.
-The first image of Tintin in America (1932) is that a policeman makes a military greet to a gangster with a mask who just robbed a bank by carrying a gun and banknotes.
-Herge believes, as he shows in in The Broken Ear (1937), that a museum’s guard makes cleaning after working hours, taking an ancient showpiece and uses a dust sweeper.
+Herge never made a study of a subject or simple things.
+The first image of Tintin in America (1932) is that a policeman shows a salute to a gangster with a mask who just robbed a bank and walks while carrying a gun and banknotes.
+Herge believed, as he showed in in The Broken Ear, (1937), that a museum’s guard does cleaning after working hours of a place, taking an ancient showpiece and using a dust sweeper.

-Herge didn’t know how to trap and save heroes from these danger situations.
-A Belgian journalist and Snowy are kidnapped in their American adventure by closure of iron shutters in a car, but a luck of exploded tire and having a saw, which is used for making exit on vehicle’s roof saves him though a criminal was near with the automobile and he was supposed to hear and see, but it is already amazing that Tintin’s saw intended for wood could make through a metal.
+The author didn’t know how to trap and save heroes from danger situations.
+A Belgian journalist and Snowy are kidnapped in their American adventure by closure of iron shutters in a car, but a luck of an exploded tire and having a saw, which is used for making an exit on a vehicle’s roof saves him, though a criminal was near the automobile and he was supposed to hear and see, but it is already amazing that Tintin’s saw, intended for wood, could cut through a metal.

-No inventiveness was in another fast quitted in reading Cigars of the Pharaoh (1934) where Tintin is arrested on a ship and put into a room with a window.
+No inventiveness was in another fast-quitted reading Cigars of the Pharaoh (1934) where Tintin is arrested on a ship and put into a room with a window.
 He and Snowy jump out from a second floor into a staying boat without moving that wooden vessel and its paddler.

-Herge takes a little of maturity in following issues, but doesn’t make any riddance from his all bad.
-I made glance into nineties’ show seeing it almost follows for original source.
-My liking it was long time ago.
+Herge takes a little of maturity in the following issues but doesn’t make any riddance from all his bad.
+I made a glance into the nineties’ show, seeing it almost follows the original source.
+My liking it was a long time ago when I had a different look.
 I opened The Secret of the Unicorn (1943), the one that adaptation I watched.
 Tintin still lives in coincidences.
-He walks in a flea market and discover an attracting ship model, which he buys but in that exact moment come two men in difference in second want ardently to acquire it.
-There will reveal an item covers a hidden message.
-It will accidental luck that Snowy will jump and his movement break a mast and a piece of parchment will fall from there and roll under furniture.
+He walks in a flea market and discovers an attracting ship model, which he buys, but in that exact moment, two men come in difference of seconds and ardently want to acquire this thing.
+There will reveal this item contains a hidden message.
+It will be accidental luck that Snowy will jump, his movement will break a mast, and a piece of parchment will fall from there and roll under furniture.

-I would desire to sympathize because heroes and adventure conceptions were attracting.
+I would desire to sympathize to the comic books because the heroes (Snowy, captain Haddock and, foremost, Thomson and Thompson) and adventure conceptions were attracting.